Friday December 2007

 Danny breaks up from work today for Christmas and we have eleven days off together.
 I am so looking forward to it.

 We are having a shindig for Ethan’s eighteenth birthday tomorrow and Danny is so excited to be part of it.

 I think that says it all!

 The first thing I thought when I read this entry was that I had completely forgotten this conversation which surprised me, because it was a very important one and helped me massively in dealing with things in the future; they were both so right!

-Danny was the one that had to let go of what we had, as you know from what I have written in this book I had come to realise that a long time ago.
+Danny was the one that had to let go of what we had, I had come to realise that a long time ago.
 But for me the most important piece of advice they gave me was to stop thinking that everything revolved around what had happened to us!
 Whenever I had a problem in life I would immediately link it to what had happened, what Danny had done to me, and therfore everything had to be his fault.
 Quite simply it wasn’t!